Chinese intelligence activity abroad: Modes of operation

 It is believed that Chinese espionage is aimed at preserving China's national security through gaining commercial, technological, and military secrets.
 The carriers of China's intelligence activities are diverse.
 The use of non-traditional intelligence assets is codified in Chinese law.
 Article 14 of China's 2017 National Intelligence Law mandates that Chinese intelligence agencies "may ask relevant institutions, organizations and citizens to provide necessary support, assistance and cooperation."
 Honey trapping and kompromat are also common tools of Chinese intelligence services.

 Much of the information available to the public about the Chinese intelligence services comes from defectors, whom the PRC accuses of lying to promote an anti-PRC agenda.
 One known exception to this rule is the case of Katrina Leung, who was accused of starting an affair with an FBI agent to gain sensitive documents from him.
 A U.S. judge dismissed all charges against her due to prosecutorial misconduct.

-The United States believes the Chinese military has been developing network technology in recent years to perform espionage on other nations.
+The United States believes the Chinese military has been developing network technology to perform espionage on other nations.
 Several cases of computer intrusions suspected of Chinese involvement have been found in various countries, including Australia, New Zealand, Canada, France, Germany, the Netherlands, the United Kingdom, India and the United States.